jfryman/stroller/README.md

 for your environment.

 Edit the defaults set in `config/autogen_defaults.yml`, and you should be off to the races.
+Examples are included in the config directory.

 ## Provisioners
 ### Puppet